*This post may contain affiliate links, please see my disclosure

 But How Did You Get Here, Anyway?

-The only way to solve the credit card debt problem is to start at the very beginning.
+The only way to pay off credit card debt problem is to start at the very beginning.
 Most credit card debt is the result of purchasing something you can’t actually afford, while only looking at the minimum payment.
 Hint: This goes for ALL debt.

 Example: My lovely wife got her first credit card when she was 18 years old.
 She wanted to buy something from Nordstrom, but didn’t have the money.
 So she signed up for a store card and asked the ill-fated question “what’s the minimum payment?”